kuno1/ga-communicator/README.md

 This plugin has custom functions to connect with Google Analytics.

 **NOTICE:** [Google will stop Universal Analytics(UA) at July 1st, 2023](https://support.google.com/analytics/answer/11583528).
 Since then, you will be able to create only Google Analytics 4(GA4) accounts.
 API for UA is [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v4?hl=ja), and one for GA4 is [Google Analytics Data API](https://developers.google.com/analytics/devguides/reporting/data/v1).
 This API change is a breaking change.
-Please see our document to check what you should do for the migration.
+Please see [our wiki](https://github.com/kuno1/ga-communicator/wiki/MIgrate-to-Google-Analytics-Data-API-for-GA4) to check what you should do for the migration.

 ### Default Feature